-Many video players don’t support embedded subtitles in MKV files.
-Few people know it’s quite easy to extract one or many subtitles as .SRT files.
+Many Smart TV’s and video player apps don’t (properly) support embedded subtitles in MKV files.
+Luckily it’s relatively easy to extract these subtitles as .SRT files.
 The search for this solution gave me quite a headache, so I’m happy to share it with you.

 The right combination of MKV TOOLNIX + gMKVExtractGUI, both free tools, works extremely well.